NoahHenrikKleinschmidt/eco_helper/docs/source/index.rst

     The :ref:`enrich <enrich>` command is used to perform gene set enrichment analysis on EcoTyper results using the `gseapy package <https://github.com/zqfang/GSEApy>`_.
     This allows automated gene set enrichment analysis using either `enrichr` or `prerank` gseapy analyses directly on all cell types and their identified cell states.

+>>> eco_helper drop

+    The :ref:`drop <drop>` command is used to drop remove entries from ecotyper datasets.
+Specific entries, entire celltypes, or samples can be removed.

 .. toctree::
    :maxdepth: 2